kolhizin/NClassifier/dev_tests/ScalaLibraries.md

+# GUI

+**ScalaFX** is hard to understand due to non-existent documentation.
+Some things seems like easy, some are pretty complicated.
+Developed GUI in C# instead.

+# Image processing

 **OpenCV** (through javacv) support is oustandingly awful!
 It is easier to write native code than to try something in Scala.
 Won't use OpenCV as of now.

+# Linear Algebra

 **Breeze** is actually pretty nice (except for Vector vs Matrix), but lacks Tensor support.
 This makes Breeze unusable for purpose of image processing (convolution would require use of 3-/4-Tensors or even higher).